How to utilise National Awareness Days on social media

 Give yourself plenty of time to plan and create a great piece of content, and always consider your target audience.
 Is it relevant to their interests?
 Is it going to resonate with them?

-Rule number three: Authenticity
+Rule 3: Authenticity

 Finally, make sure the content you post is unique and authentic.
 Simply posting 'Happy XXX Day' will likely get lost in the crowd and could pull your relevancy into question.
 Find a unique angle that will resonate with your audience and, finally, have fun with it!
 Be creative, be authentic and be relevant - that's the trio that will help you drive engagement and build your audience.
 Need some help getting started?
 Here are some examples of how we've used National Days within our client's social media plans: